Kristina01111000/Drws_site/README.md

 next call:
 - where does he want the log out section?  right sidebar
-- google doc for scorecard?
-Send it over
-	- MAKE PAGE THAT HAS INSTRUCTIONS THEN LINK TO GOOGLE DOC AND DOWNLOAD FOR EXCEL SHEET?
-- discount code for patients works
 - different picture of him for front page?
-- send over scorecard
-- does he have the front page video
+- does he have the front page video -> still working on it
-- ssl back and forth
 -
-Next Call:
+Current Notes:

 - he's going to call godaddy
 - remove from right sidebar 4 element